-Action #5 - Before school started, five of the permanent classrooms and the speech room received new flooring.
-A number of trees on campus were trimmed.
-A new greenhouse was purchased and installed.
+Action #5 - Before school started, five of the permanent classrooms and the speech received new flooring.
 CSMH broke ground on the Proposition 51 school improvement and modernization project.
 CSMH continued to maintain its HVAC systems and replaced filters more frequently to meet County Covid guidelines.